Discrete Latent Structure in Neural Networks: Global Prediction

 \paragraph{Expectations.} Under a parts-factored Gibbs distribution, computing $ \zsurr = \bbE[ \var{Z} ] $ is known as ``marginal inference'', because each coordinate of the result is the marginal probability of a part being selected: $[\zsurr]_r = \Pr(\var{Z}_r = 1 \mid \x)$.
 Like maximization, this is intractable in general, but efficient exact algorithms are available for many structures of interest; summarized in \cref{tab:max_marg_samp_examples}.
 Even when a marginal inference algorithm is available, computing general expectations $\bbE[h(\var{Z})]$ is not necessarily possible unless $h$ is affine.

-Marginal inference is also the gradient of the log-normalizing constant of the Gibbs distribution with respect to the factorized scores:
+Marginal inference is also the gradient of the log-normalizing constant of the Gibbs distribution with respect to the factorized scores \citep{wainwright,eisner2016tutorial}:

-Marginal inference is therefore necessary in maximum likelihood learning for supervised structure prediction.
+Marginal inference is therefore necessary in maximum likelihood learning for supervised structure prediction, and, as we shall later see, it also provides ways of learning structured latent variables.

 \paragraph{Sampling.} In contrast to incremental models, exact sampling from $\Pr(\z \mid x)$ is more difficult.
-When the structure is characterized or representable by a dynamic program (DP), sampling can done by running the \emph{forward} algorithm to convert the model into an equivalent acyclic (hyper)graph form, followed by ancestral sampling in the \emph{backward} direction, a technique called ``Forwards Filtering, Backwards Sampling'' \citep{murphy2012ml}. \Cref{fig:nwsamples} illustrates samples drawn using the aforementioned method from a Needleman-Wunsch model often used in DNA sequence alignment.
+For structures tractable with dynamic programming, we describe an algorithm in \cref{sec:dag}. \Cref{fig:nwsamples} illustrates samples drawn using the aforementioned method from a Needleman-Wunsch model often used in DNA sequence alignment.
 For non-projective dependency trees, \citet{zmigrod-etal-2021-efficient} and \citet{stanojevic2022sampling} propose an algorithm involving repeated calls to marginal inference.
 A powerful general framework called \textbf{perturb-and-MAP} \citep{papandreou2011perturb,hazan2012partition} attempts to reduce sampling to maximization of $ \DP{\z}{\s + \var{U}}$ where $\var{U}$ is a perturbation drawn from a noise distribution; in general, such samples do not come from the exact Gibbs distribution, but have proven useful for learning and uncertainty quantification \citep{caio-iclr,caio-acl}.